hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_workflow_results.rst

     * - ndims
       - The number of dimensions of the stored results.

 These properties each return a dictionary with the node IDs as keys and the respective properties as values.

 .. note::

     All information needs to be accessed through the node ID of the corresponding node in the
-    :py:class:`WorkflowTree <pydidas.workflow.workflow_tree._WorkflowTree>`.
+    :py:class:`WorkflowTree <pydidas.workflow.ProcessingTree>`.

 An example of what the property values look like is given below: